adkit-dev/adkit-js/README.md

 ### SPA Support

 A MutationObserver automatically detects dynamically added slots.
+The observer is optimized to only trigger when new uninitialized slots are added—it ignores DOM changes from the SDK's own rendering.
 For edge cases where automatic detection doesn't work, call `window.__adkit.refresh()` to manually re-scan the DOM.

 ## Theming